-Respiratory syncytial virus, in short RSV, is a common and very widespread virus that causes inflammation and diseases of the airways, such as rhinitis, bronchiolitis or pneumonia.
-Since it is so easy to catch, most children (about 90%) will have been infected with RSV by the time they turn two.
-Very often, an RSV infection will be similar in symptoms to a cold with a runny nose or a mild fever.
+Respiratory Syncytial Virus, in short RSV, is a common and very widespread virus that causes inflammation and diseases of the airways, such as rhinitis, bronchiolitis or pneumonia.
+Since it is so easy to catch, most children (about 90%) have contracted RSV by the time they turn two.
+Very often, an RSV infection will be similar to a cold with a runny nose or a mild fever.
 Yet, for babies younger than one year, RSV is of particular importance.
-If babies catch RSV in their first year of life, it can often lead to problems of the bronchial tubes and lungs - the so-called lower airways.
+If babies catch RSV in their first year of life, it can lead to problems in the bronchial tubes and lungs - the so-called lower airways - in about 10% of infants.
 The inflammation it creates in the bronchial tubes leads to swelling and narrowing of the inner lining of the tubes, which can make air flow in and out of the lungs difficult.
 As a result, RSV is the most frequent cause of pneumonia and bronchiolitis in infants.[1]
-In some cases, these RSV infections can lead to very severe, even life-threatening courses of pneumonia and bronchiolitis.
-RSV infections are typically seasonal, occurring during the colder autumn, winter and early spring months.
+In rare cases, these RSV infections can be severe, even life-threatening.

+RSV infections are typically seasonal, occurring during the colder autumn and winter months.
 In temperate climates, the typical duration of RSV season is approximately five months, whereas in tropical climates, the season may last much longer.
-It should also be noted that the seasonality in RSV has become quite unpredictable as it is strongly influenced by external factors, such as climate or for instance the recent COVID pandemic.
-As a result, it is no longer possible to predict the timing and length of an RSV season.
+It should also be noted that the seasonality of RSV was erratic during COVID-19 and after the measures were lifted; however, the seasonality is expected to return to normal in the next seasons.

 It is also important to note, that both adults and children can contract RSV more than once.
 Unlike measles or other childhood diseases, once you have had an RSV infection, you do not become immune to the disease.
-However, chances are low of getting a second severe RSV infection in the same season, and re-infections in general are milder in course.[2]
-Facts about RSV If RSV is so common amongst babies and toddlers and similar to a cold, why should parents be especially aware of this disease?
-The answer is that the potential complications of RSV infections can be very severe, and, in very few cases, RSV can be life-threatening for young babies and may even lead to intensive care unit admission.
-Now, one could argue that this applies for the flu as well, and that is true.
-In fact, RSV causes emergency department visits and hospitalisation 16 times more often during infancy than influenza.
-This makes RSV one of the most common causes of post-neonatal infant mortality worldwide - especially in low- and middle-income countries.[3]
-RSV infection has also been linked to recurrent wheezing and paediatric asthma in babies and toddlers who have gone through a severe course of RSV.[4]
+However, chances are low of getting a second severe RSV infection in the same season, and re-infections are in general milder in course.[2]

+Facts about RSV

+If RSV is so common in babies and toddlers and similar to a cold, why should parents be especially aware of this disease?
+The answer is that the potential complications of RSV infections can be very severe.
+In rare cases, RSV can be life-threatening for young babies and may even lead to admission to intensive care, and it is difficult to predict which infants will develop severe disease.
+Now, one could argue that this applies to the flu as well, and that is true.
+However, RSV causes emergency department visits and hospitalisations 16 times more often during infancy than influenza.
+This makes RSV one of the most common causes of infant mortality worldwide - especially in low- and middle-income countries.[3]
+Early life RSV infection has also been linked to subsequent childhood recurrent wheeze and asthma.[4]
 Even after the RSV infection has been resolved, some children continue to suffer long-term consequences to their respiratory system requiring subsequent doctor visits.
-About half of the children hospitalised for RSV infection will develop recurrent episodes of wheeze.[5]
+Up to half of the children hospitalised for RSV infection may develop recurrent episodes of wheeze.[5]

 2.1.
-How RSV affects the respiratory system The respiratory system consists of the organs and other parts of our body involved in breathing.
+How RSV affects the respiratory system

+The respiratory system consists of the organs and other parts of our body involved in breathing.
 There is a distinction drawn between the upper and the lower airways, and the small and the large airways.
 The upper airways include the nose and the nasal passages.
 The lower airways contain the trachea, the bronchi and bronchioles, and the alveoli, which make up the lungs.
 The small airways can be described as the very delicate and fine extensions of the lower airways.
 The largest airway is the trachea - the windpipe.